Firesphere/musical-octo-broccoli/README.md

 Update sentry project with a set of standard rules

 optional arguments:
-  -h, --help         show this help message and exit --app APP, -a APP  Name of the app to link or create --list-apps, -la   list apps, or a single app if you pass in the app full slug --teamlink, -tl    Link the app.
-Requires the full slug --new, -n          Creates a new app and links the prod.
+ *  -h, --help         show this help message and exit
+ *  --app APP, -a APP  Name of the app to link or create
+ *  --list-apps, -la   list apps, or a single app if you pass in the app full slug
+ *  --teamlink, -tl    Link the app.
+Requires the full slug
+ *  --new, -n          Creates a new app and links the prod.
 Should not have `-prod` in the app name

 ### Create a new project

 `python3 main.py --new --app=myprojectname`

+Or, shortened:

+`python3 main.py -n -a myporjectname`

 ### List projects from Sentry

 `python3 main.py --list-apps`

+Or, shortened:

+`python3 main.py -la`

+#### Find a specific project

+`python3 main.py --list-apps --app=myprojectname`

+Or, shortened:

+`python3 main.py -la -a myprojectname`

+##### And get its related YML

+`python3 main.py -la -a myprojectname -yml`

 ### Link existing project to Teams

 `python3 main.py --teamlink --app=myprojectname-prod`

+Or, shortened

+`python3 main.py -tl -a myprojectname-prod`